 Corneal Abrasions Diagnosis and Treatment Question and Answers

 If you or any of your loved ones have corneal abrasions, visit Columbia Clinic Urgent Care.
 Our dedicated specialists offer comprehensive treatment to relieve you from pain and irritation.
 For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR, and Tigard OR.
+We have convenient locations to serve you in Portland OR and Tigard OR.

 The eyes are incredibly important organs that enable us with sight, which has been labeled by many as the most valuable of all the physical senses.
 The eyes are made up of several different parts, including the pupil, iris, sclera (whites of the eyes), and cornea.
 Corneas are the clear protective coating that surrounds the front of the eye.
 If it becomes damaged or scratched, it is known as a corneal abrasion, which can cause discomfort, blurred vision, and vision loss.
 Anyone who has sustained an eye injury should be evaluated by a medical professional as soon as possible, as untreated eye injuries can lead to serious complications, including permanent vision damage.